-Natasha qualified as a Registered Nurse (Adult) from Canterbury Christchurch University in 2008.
-On qualifying Natasha worked within an ENT and Plastic Surgery ward, specialising in Hand Trauma.
+On qualifying, Natasha worked within an ENT and Plastic Surgery ward, specialising in Hand Trauma.
 This involved caring for both surgical and medical patients, day surgery as well as inpatient admissions.
-The ENT aspect was particularly interesting as it involved both an emergency and elective focus, within a regional specialist unit.
-Following on from this Natasha moved to the Post Anaesthetic Care Unit, caring for patients in the immediate post-operative phase, providing specialist airway management and care.
-Natasha then moved to an Emergency General Surgery ward, caring for GI, Colorectal, Urology and ENT patients, which was particularly busy unit with a diverse patient range, all of which developed her skills greatly before joining the University.
+The ENT aspect was particularly interesting as involved both an emergency and elective focus, within a regional specialist unit.
+Following on from this, Natasha moved to the Post Anaesthetic Care Unit, caring for patients in the immediate post-operative phase, providing specialist airway management and care.
+She then moved to an Emergency General Surgery ward, caring for GI, Colorectal, Urology and ENT patients, before coming to UoS.

-Healthcare in Society is a foundation degree module which considers a wide variety of topics relating to working in healthcare; topics include Social Policy, Equality & Diversity, Targets & Commissioning, Person Centered Care, Ethics, Law and Holism.
+Healthcare in Society – a foundation degree module which considers a wide variety of topics relating to working in healthcare.
+Topics include Social Policy, Equality & Diversity, Targets & Commissioning, Person Centered Care, Ethics, Law and Holism.

-Natasha's areas of interest include teaching clinical skills, relating theory to practice and sharing her experiences with students.
-Natasha's academic interest is considering nurse education, in particular the theory practice gap and its associated issues.
+Natasha's areas of interest include teaching clinical skills, relating theory to practice and sharing my experiences with students.
+My academic interest is considering nurse education, in particular the theory practice gap and its associated issues.

 MA Dissertation - performing a dual role: identifying the benefits and challenges.

 Hackett, N., Harvey-Lloyd, J. & Rooke, N. (2016) "Performing dual roles in education and practice: Experiences of lecturers who also work as clinicians: a literature review and study", Nursing Management, vol. 23, no. 3, pp. 31-37.